Layout-Conditioned Autoregressive Text-to-Image Generation via Structured Masking: Introduction

-The main contribution of this paper can be summarized as follows: (1) to the best of our knowledge, we are the first to explore a layout conditioned AR framework for text-to-image (T2I) generation, which performs favorably against diffusion-based counterparts; (2) we propose SMARLI, a novel layout-conditioned AR image generation framework that incorporates a structured mask strategy to effectively inject layout signals into the generation process, mitigating region-description misalignment; (3) a GRPO-based post-training scheme is introduced for next-set-based AR models and we propose a novel layout reward and integrate it with an existing image quality reward to jointly improve image quality and layout controllability.
+Our main contributions are summarized as follows.
+(1) We introduce SMARLI, a layout-conditioned AR-based text-to-image (T2I) framework, which incorporates a structured masking strategy to inject layout conditions, mitigating region-description misalignment.
+(2) We adopt GRPO-based post-training and propose a comprehensive layout reward that, together with an image-quality reward, notably enhances both image fidelity and layout controllability.
+(3) Extensive experiments validate the effectiveness and generality of SMARLI across multiple L2I generation benchmarks.

-\section{Related work}
+\section{Related Work}